usmanmehmood-12/to-do/README.md

 - **JWT (JSON Web Tokens)**: For secure authentication and authorization.
 - **Bcrypt.js**: To hash passwords securely.
 - **Prettier**: For clean code & code formatting.
+- **Docker**: Used to run postgres DB in a containerized environment.

 ### ***Env:***
 ```bash